calder12/seed/src/_packs/components/seed-avatar.md

   - image
 ---

-Avatar component pack for Seed
+A component that stylizes images for use as avatars.
+This component provides a handful of different avatar styles and sizes.

 ## Install